shoriwe/fullproxy/README.md

 Usage of master:
   -address string
-        Address to listen on. (default "0.0.0.0") -port string
+        Address to listen on. (default "0.0.0.0") -forward-address string
-        Port to listen on. (default "1080") -remote-address string
+        Argument required to handle correctly the "remote-forward" (This is the service that the master can only acceded) -forward-port string
-        Argument required to handle correctly the "remote-forward" -remote-port string
+        Argument required to handle correctly the "remote-forward" (This is the service that the master can only acceded) -port string
-        Argument required to handle correctly the "remote-forward"
+        Port to listen on. (default "1080")
 ```
 ### Translate
 ```